How to get touch with us over the festive period

 3 reasons why you shouldn't overlook unregistered design rights

-2. No need to register - Registered designs are useful but incur application costs whereas as design rights do not.
+2. No need to register - Registered designs are useful but incur application costs whereas design rights do not.
 Registering a design becomes impossible more than 12 months after the design has been disclosed, this deadline can be easily missed.
 Because design rights do not require registration, there is no risk of losing rights by forgetting to register.

 3. Can stop copycats - Design rights can stop copycat products which trade marks cannot.
-Trade marks can be ineffective to prevent copycats because often they only protect the product name, not the shape or appearance.
+Trade marks can be ineffective in preventing copycats because often they only protect the product name, not the shape or appearance.
 Also, trade mark infringement requires the consumer to be confused about the origin of the copycat but most consumers are not confused and are well aware that the copycat is not genuine.
 Design rights fill this gap because there is no requirement for confusion on the part of the public, it is enough to prove the design has been copied – which a copycat product by nature will almost inevitably have done.

 What do design rights protect?